Lawrence-Krukrubo/Effective_Plotting_with_Matplotlib/README.md

 #### Part 3 Blog-Post:
 The blog post for part three of this project can be found here in The DataSeries publication on [Medium](https://medium.com/dataseries/mastering-matplotlib-part-3-371b7e52e116).
 This article goes a long way to explain each code syntax and logic.

+### Part 4:
+Part 4 covers intro to EDA with visual plots.
+We communicate data inferences using deep insights to the Line plots and Area plots.<br>
+Finally, we explore the matplotlib colors and play with its 148 unique colors available.

+* **Line Plots:**
+  * When to use Line plots
+  * Annotating plots with the **`plt.text()`** method
+  * Plotting multiple Line plots in same axis
+  * Do-it-Yourself Exercise on Line plots
+* **Area Plots:**
+  * When to use Area plots
+  * Using a fontdict with Area plots
+  * Stacked Area plots
+  * Unstacked Area plots
+  * Adjusting transparency or alpha of Area plots
+  * Comparing stacked vs Unstacked Area plots
+  * Do-it-Yourself Exercise on Area plots
+* **Matplotlib Colours**
+* Counting the unique colours of Matplotlib
+* Plotting charts with random unique colours

+#### Summary Part 4:
+In this part, we have covered both Line and Area plots.
+These are quite similar and may be used interchangeably.
+Line plots are awesome for displaying continuous data points over time.
+Area plots are awesome for displaying cumulative totals or percentages over time.

+#### Part 4 Blog-Post:
+The blog post for part four of this project can be found here in The DataSeries publication on [Medium](https://medium.com/dataseries/mastering-matplotlib-part-4-e59799ae407d).
+This article goes a long way to explain each code syntax and logic.

 ### License:
 This Repo and all its documents abide under the **MIT** License attached in the root directory.